gdraheim/docker-systemctl-replacement/HINTS.md

 ## systemctl.py list-dependencies --now

 Shows the start-order of services.
-The first item is started as the last item and the item on the bottom is the first that will get a real "start <unit>".

 Use -v debugging to see how the start-rank is computed from the Before/After clauses in the unit files.

-The reversed-order is based on the fact that initially the Required items are added to the list at the end.
-The real execution order on "start" must be inversed while upon "stop" it is run in the listed order.
+Note that upon a "<stop> operation" the start order is run through in reverse order.

+The current 'default' target does not filter the list.
+Instead it only uses Before/After on the units in the 'multi-user.target' but it does not process any of its required units.